citp/privacy-policy-historical/b/bo/boo/bookbuzzr.com.md

 ## The Information We Collect:

-This notice applies to all information collected or submitted on the Freado website.
+This notice applies to all information collected or submitted on the BookBuzzr website.
 On some pages, you can order products, make requests, and register to receive materials.
 The types of personal information collected at these pages are:

   * Name
   * Address